← Hub / 07 Cheat Sheet

 "Make a 6-slide pitch deck for a D2C supplement brand targeting day traders.
 Brand colours: deep forest green, cream, sage.
 Editorial magazine feel.
 Big typography.
 Section dividers between slides."

-Ship a landing page in an afternoon
+Ship a landing page in one afternoon

-Run a research project end-to-end
+Run a research project end to end

-Ship an automation tool for yourself
+Ship an internal automation tool for yourself

 01